Learn all about your body’s cannabinoid receptors and the role they play in keeping many important functions balanced and running optimally.

 Ready for that cannabinoid receptors definition now?
 Cannabinoid receptors, found throughout the body, are a class of cell membrane receptors under the G-protein-coupled receptor superfamily.

 This answers the common question, why do we have cannabinoid receptors?
 Whenever a function becomes irregular, a well-operating endocannabinoid system responds by synthesizing cannabinoids.
-The cannabinoids then bind with cannabinoid receptors to set in motion a variety of cellular responses aimed at returning the once imbalanced function to its balanced state.
+The cannabinoids then bind with ECS receptors to set in motion a variety of cellular responses aimed at returning the once imbalanced function to its balanced state.

 So where are cannabinoid receptors in animals and humans located?
 They are found on the surface of cells in several physiological regions, including: